apache/openwhisk-deploy-kube/README.md

 Therefore, although you can run full system tests against a Kubernetes-based deployment by giving some extra command line arguments, any unit tests that assume direct access to one of the internal microservices will fail.
-The system tests can be executed in a batch-style as shown below, where WHISK_SERVER and WHISK_AUTH are replaced by the values returned by `wsk property get --apihost` and `wsk property get --auth` respectively.
+First clone the [core OpenWhisk repository](https://github.com/apache/openwhisk) locally and set `$OPENWHISK_HOME` to its top-level directory.
+Then, the system tests can be executed in a batch-style as shown below, where WHISK_SERVER and WHISK_AUTH are replaced by the values returned by `wsk property get --apihost` and `wsk property get --auth` respectively.